 This course supports a comprehensive understanding of the pathophysiological disease processes mostly commonly seen afflicting patients across the lifespan.
 Clinical pathology content addresses alterations in major body systems that are commonly found in primary care settings, as well as common testing used in the diagnostic process.

 This is the first of four clinical courses in this online nurse practitioner program designed to enable students to learn problem-solving skills and clinical strategies necessary to socialize into the role of the Family Nurse Practitioner.
 Coursework introduces students to a systematic approach to understanding the delivery of primary health care to the well adult.
 Various principles of illness prevention and health maintenance are introduced, as well as methodologies used to diagnose and treat common primary care problems.
 Emphasis is on the consultation role component of the nurse practitioner as well as on the direct provision of primary care and health promotion.

-The final of four clinical courses designed to enable graduate students to learn problem-solving skills and clinical strategies necessary to diagnose and treat common and complex primary care problems found in family members, from adults to children.
+The fourth of four clinical courses designed to enable graduate FNP students to learn problem-solving skills and clinical strategies necessary to diagnose and treat common and complex primary care problems found in complex adult families and their members.
 Emphasis is on the leadership role component of the nurse practitioner as well as on the direct provision of primary care.
 In addition to classes, students participate in clinical experiences.

 PREREQUISITE FNP COURSES